Skip to content

 Animal care and handling procedures should be clearly defined and followed by all personnel working in the facility.
 This includes ensuring that animals are fed appropriate diets, given access to clean water, and regularly monitored for signs of illness or distress.
 Staff should be trained in proper handling techniques to minimize stress and injury during procedures such as blood sampling, drug administration, or euthanasia.
 Adequate veterinary care should be available for any animals that require medical attention.

-Pharma Tip: Using X-Ray Crystallography in Drug Discovery
+Pharma Tip: Lead Optimization in Drug Discovery

 4. Maintain Accurate Records and Documentation